MOUNT ASCUTNEY Launch: South

 Works best with south winds but is fine with light to light southeast through southwest winds.

-There is no LZ out front.
-Pilots must either get up and go XC or fly around to the northwest to land in the site designated LZs.
+There is a small bailout LZ out front with some restrictions.
+Pilots should either get up and go XC or fly around to the northwest to land in the sites designated LZs.
 The LZs are not visible from launch.